niplav/site/about.md

 The "author" tag is quite self-explanatory, the field is the original author of the piece.
 This is only relevant for translations and transcriptions.

+Similarly, there are two optional tags: "translator" for the person who translated the text, and "transcriptor" for the person who transcribed the text.
+The former can be me or a professional translator, the latter is always me.

 #### Dates

 A page has several date tags.
 The creation date ("created") shows the date when the text was first created (if the text is by me) or when the text was first published (if the text is by another author).
+If it is unclear when the text was _first_ published, I give my best estimate for the year, and set the date to the first of January of that year.
 The "modified" tag always shows the date of the last modification by me.
 Both the "created" and the "modified" tag are present on every text.

 If the text is a translation, the "translated" tag shows the date when I started working on the translation.
 Similarly, the also optional "transcribed" tag